 The park is open from Tuesday to Sunday from 9:00 AM to 4:00 PM in summer and from 9:00 AM to 6:00 PM in winter.
 The entry fees are 5 USD.

-An Underground Tour of Cagliari
+Go On An Underground Tour Of Cagliari

 One of the most fun things to do in the city is visiting the underground.
 You can learn about how many civilizations ruled the town and how that changed culture and civilization from time to time.
 But there is no way you can do this solo.
 You need to have a local guide by your side to show you around.